CT CAT CONNECTION

 In October 2010, CCC expanded yet again and opened it’s first brick and mortar, street side Adoption Center in Windsor, CT, making their mission of “Finding ‘Forever Homes’ for every cat…”, a little bit easier.
 What began by taking in a few cats a year, to 100 cats a year, then upward of 200 cats a year in 2010, has now increased to adopting out approximately 700 cats a year.

-Over the years CCC estimates the shelter and it’s group of volunteers have rescued and re-placed over 500 cats.
-This is a tremendous success, however, it comes with much effort and comes high financial cost absorbing the high medical expenses associated with a no kill policy.
-In 2015, we moved to our new adoption center, this property will give us many opportunities to expand for the future and to better be able to house our kitties comfortably and stress-free!
+Over the years CCC it’s group of volunteers have rescued and rehomed thousands of cats.
+This is a tremendous success, however, it comes with much effort and high financial cost to absorb the medical expenses associated with a no kill policy.
+In 2015, we moved to our current adoption center.
+This property gives us many opportunities to expand for the future and to better be able to house our kitties comfortably and stress-free!

 Run entirely by volunteers and funded by individual contributions and fundraising events throughout the year, Connecticut Cat Connection is the definition of a Non-Profit.

 Every penny raised is used solely for veterinary bills, spaying and neutering, adoption center expenses, cat food, litter, advertising and costs for fundraising events.